yao-laboratory/MotifCluster/README.md

 ## Method b2:  No peak intensity, with cluster merge
 ### Description:
-This function can run union without merging clusters and by using weight information
+This displays the results for Method b2: have union-split with merging clusters but without using weight information.
 ### Step 1：
 #### Input & Output:
 Input: Input files same as MotifCluster method's step 1 command.Input parameters:-merge_switch on  -weight_switch off.